S204STi/gloriousPC_PHP/README.md

 ## Notes
 Run by placing in an Apache server and cloning the database.
 The database user can be adjusted in server/main.php.

+## Made by
+Jeff Schreiner, 2016
+See License file for usage permissions.